ehsanasgari/Deep-Proteomics/README.md

 We introduce a new representation for biological sequences.
 Named bio-vectors (BioVec) to refer to biological sequences in general with protein-vectors (ProtVec) for proteins (amino-acid sequences) and gene-vectors (GeneVec) for gene sequences, this representation can be widely used in applications of deep learning in proteomics and genomics.
-Biovectors are basically n-gram character skip-gram wordvectors for biological sequences.
+Biovectors are basically n-gram character skip-gram wordvectors for biological sequences (DNA, RNA, and Protein).
+In this work, we have explored biophysical and biochemical meaning of this space.
+In addition, in variety of bioinformatics tasks we have shown the strength of such a sequence representation.

 http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0141287